fatimakssayrawi9/Credit-Risk-Prediction-Using-Machine-Learning/README.md

 ## 📄 Project Presentation

 You can find the full analysis and methodology in the file:
-📍 `Final Report-Credit Risk Prediction-Fatima Kssayrawi.pdf`

-This report presents the full development lifecycle of a credit risk prediction system using machine learning.
-It includes a detailed explanation of the problem, related work, dataset characteristics, data preprocessing steps, model training, performance evaluation, and model deployment.
-Through the use of Decision Tree, Random Forest, and Gradient Boosting algorithms, the study aims to identify high-risk borrowers accurately and interpretably.
-The report also discusses class imbalance handling with SMOTE, visualization of results through confusion matrices, and concludes with a practical deployment strategy for real-time predictions.
+📍 `Artificial_Intelligence_Project__Fatima_Kssayrawi_Final_Version.pdf`

+This presentation showcases a complete machine learning pipeline for predicting credit risk based on borrower data.
+It includes:
+1. An overview of the credit risk problem and its importance in finance
+2. Technical challenges and traditional methods
+3. A detailed breakdown of our machine learning approach including preprocessing, feature engineering, model selection, and evaluation
+4. A visual comparison of classifiers (Random Forest, Decision Tree, Gradient Boosting)
+5. Deployment strategy using a Streamlit web application for real-time predictions

 ---